fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 As it turns out, there are a few tweaks to make to the basic structure for it to work well on specific tasks, such as image recognition.
-The basic ideas introduced in this chapter, however, stay the same:
+The basic ideas introduced in this lab, however, stay the same:

 -   Neural networks function as approximators